DataMateApp/DataMate-code.gs/README.md

 Licensed under the **MIT License**.
 See [`LICENSE.txt`](https://github.com/DataMateApp/DataMate-code.gs/blob/main/LICENSE.txt) in the repository for details.

 ## Credits
-Developed by **Dan Northway**.
+Developed by **Dan Northway** Founder and **Sara Bohannon** Co-Founder.
 Special thanks to the open-source community and AI tools like ChatGPT for accelerating development.